MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 Bots can do the same things other types of software can do - read and write files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.

 Bots usually consist of the following components:

-* A web server, in most cases one that is available on the public internet
+- A web server, in most cases one that is available on the public internet
-* The Bot Builder SDK and Bot Builder Tools that provides an interface for developing bots
+- The Bot Builder SDK and Bot Builder Tools that provides an interface for developing bots
-* Azure Cognitive Service
+- Azure Cognitive Services
-* Azure Storage
+- Azure Storage

 ## Building a bot

 Azure Bot Service offers an integrated set of tools and services to facilitate this process.
-Choose your favorite development environment or command line tools to create your bot in C#, JavaScript, or Typescript.
-(Java and Python are coming too!)
-We provide tools for various stages of bot development that you can use to build your bot to get you started.
+Choose your favorite development environment or command line tools to create your bot.
+SDKs exist for C#, JavaScript, and Typescript.
+(SDKs for Java and Python are under development.)
+We provide tools for various stages of bot development to help you design and build bots.

 ![Bot Overview](media/bot-service-overview.png)